 E. Enhanced Enforcement Program (EEP) Inspections.
-As stated in paragraphs XI.A.3. and XI.B.2., initial-EEP establishments and establishments related to an EEP case, which are on the Secondary Inspection List and moved to the Primary List, will not be deleted or entitled to an inspection deferral, except in accordance with paragraphs XII.B., XIII.C., and XIII.D.
+As stated in paragraphs XI.A.3. and XI.B.2., initial-EEP establishments and establishments related to an EEP case, which are on the Primary or Secondary Inspection Lists and are moved to the area office's current inspection cycle, will not be deleted or entitled to an inspection deferral, except in accordance with paragraphs XII.B., XIII.C., and XIII.D., and the following: